 Age / ovarian reserve

 There is little doubt that the woman’s age at the time of treatment is one of the most significant and predictable factors for success with ART.
 As age increases, a significant decline in pregnancy rates is seen.
 More than likely, this is a direct consequence of a decline in oocyte (egg) quality as the ovaries age.
 It should be noted that younger women may also be found to have diminished egg quality – so called diminished ovarian reserve – and that this will impact her chance of success with ART as well as her expected time frame to achieve a pregnancy independent of the reason for which ART has been recommended.

-Our statistics for 2013 are presented above and demonstrate our success in achieving excellent clinical pregnancy rates per embryo transfer procedure.
-Patients should be aware that the comparison of clinic success rates may not be meaningful because patient medical characteristics, treatment approaches, and entry criteria for ART may vary from clinic to clinic.
 The prevention of high order pregnancies (triplets or more) is a complication of ART that we take very seriously at GENESIS.
-As such, we make every effort to follow the guidelines issued by the ASRM to limit the number of embryos transferred.
+Even twin pregnancies are associated with poorer outcomes than singletons, so our usual focus is on single embryo transfer.
+We make every effort to follow the guidelines issued by the ASRM to limit the number of embryos transferred.
 Whenever clinically indicated, we recommend transfer of a single embryo so that multifetal pregnancy can be avoided.
-It is important to remember that the statistics only show live births data; they tell us nothing about the health of the children born as a result of ART.
-Responsible practitioners will sacrifice a few percentage points in statistics if that means fewer twins and triplets, because the healthiest pregnancies usually come with one baby at a time.
+As responsible practitioners, we will sacrifice a few percentage points in statistics if that means fewer twins and triplets, because the healthiest pregnancies usually come with one baby at a time.